Mastering PDF Metadata Schema Customization: A Comprehensive Guide

 - PDF/A focuses on long-term archiving, preserving the document's visual appearance and content.
 Libraries and government agencies use PDF/A to ensure that documents remain accessible for decades.

 While these standard schemas are useful, they can be limiting for specific use cases that require custom fields or specialized information.
+Standard schemas often lack the granularity or specific data types needed for niche applications.
+For instance, a standard schema might not have a field for a complex scientific identifier or a multi-level approval workflow status.

-XMP (Extensible Metadata Platform) is an ISO standard designed for embedding metadata in digital files, including PDFs.
+XMP (Extensible Metadata Platform) is an ISO standard (ISO 16684) designed for embedding metadata in digital files, including PDFs.
 It provides a flexible and extensible framework for adding custom metadata properties beyond the standard schemas.

 Understanding these fundamental concepts sets the stage for customizing PDF metadata to meet specific needs.
 Next, we'll explore how to tailor metadata schemas to unlock even greater potential.